vallesa/Flight-landing-prediction/README.md

 To see the project, open the pdf that is attached to this repository

-To have access to the data open
+The xls attached files have the data used for this project